 During childbirth Sinatra nearly died.
 He weighed more than 13 pounds and his skin was blue because he was unable to breathe on his own after the doctor severed the umbilical cord prematurely.
 The delivery caused his mother to pass out from the pain and stress of the procedure, and Frank was initially believed to have suffocated during birth.
 It was his grandmother, a midwife, who submerged the newborn Sinatra in a tub of ice water to force his lungs to contract and gasp for his first breath.
 He suffered multiple injuries, including a perforated eardrum and lacerations to his face and neck as a result of the delivery room doctor's use of forceps during the procedure.
 The injuries he suffered at birth later prevented him from serving in WWII.
 He was rejected with a 4F classification due to his perforated ear, mastoiditis, and an anxious demeanor.

-Born in Hoboken, New Jersey, Frank's parents were of Italian heritage.
-His father Anthony was a boxer and later a fireman; his mother Natalie (nicknamed Dolly) was an Italian immigrant from Genoa that worked in a chocolate shop.
+Frank was born in Hoboken, New Jersey, to Italian parents.
+His father, Anthony, was a boxer and later a fireman; his mother, Natalie (nicknamed Dolly), was an Italian immigrant from Genoa who worked in a chocolate shop.

 In 1942 Sinatra made his solo singing debut at the Paramount Theatre in New York City.
 He had already gained a massive fan base during his time with The Tommy Dorsey Band and the solo event was mobbed by his most loyal and rabid fans - the teenage girls known as the Bobby-soxers.
 This kind of adulation became common in the Rock era when most people had televisions and could see their idols, but the response to Sinatra was shocking, as he created a hysteria when most fans couldn't see him except in a photograph.

-Over the course of his career Sinatra took on a number of nicknames.
+Over the course of his career, Sinatra took on a number of nicknames.
 He was known as The Sultan of Swoon, Ol' Blue Eyes, The Chairman of the Board and the Voice among others.
-His trademark song phrasing, stage presence and charm were always present when he sang and his ability to convey his own feelings of love, loss, heartbreak, and redemption through his live performances only increased with age.
-His fan base continued to expand with each new generation of listener that heard Ol' Blue Eyes sing.
-He announced his retirement from live performances and recording in 1971 at a benefit concert but in typical Sinatra fashion he was back at it 2 years later when he recorded the Ol' Blue Eyes is Back album in 1973.
-In 1974 he also returned to performing live at the Caesar's Palace Casino in Las Vegas.
+His trademark song phrasing, stage presence, and charm were always present when he sang, and his ability to convey his own feelings of love, loss, heartbreak, and redemption through his live performances only increased with age.
+His fan base continued to expand with each new generation of listeners that heard Ol' Blue Eyes sing.
+He announced his retirement from live performances and recording in 1971 at a benefit concert but in typical Sinatra fashion he was back at it two years later when he recorded the Ol' Blue Eyes is Back album in 1973.
+The following year, he also returned to performing live at the Caesar's Palace Casino in Las Vegas.

 Sinatra made his first motion picture appearance in the 1941 film Las Vegas Nights.
 In 1942 he appeared in Ships Ahoy.
 His minor roles in these films alongside the Tommy Dorsey orchestra were not credited.
 His first credited role came in 1943 in the romantic comedy musical Higher and Higher.
 For the next ten years Sinatra's acting resumé was comprised almost entirely of musical roles that featured his singing and dancing abilities.